Boat building: Composite material

 "Composite construction" involves a variety of composite materials and methods: an early example was a timber carvel skin attached to a frame and deck beams made of iron.
 Sheet copper anti-fouling ("copper=bottomed") could be attached to a wooden hull provided the risk of galvanic corrosion was minimised.
 Fast cargo vessels once were copper-bottomed to prevent being slowed by marine fouling.
 GRP and ferrocement hulls are classic composite hulls, the term "composite" applies also to plastics reinforced with fibers other than glass.
 When a hull is being created in a female mould, the composite materials are applied to the mould in the form of a thermosetting plastic (usually epoxy, polyester, or vinylester) and some kind of fiber cloth (fiberglass, kevlar, dynel, carbon fiber, etc.).
 These methods can give strength-to-weight ratios approaching that of aluminum, while requiring less specialized tools and construction skills.

+Modern digital manufacturing

+The 21st century has seen significant digitization in boat building through computer-aided design (CAD), CNC machining, and 3D printing.
+CNC machines are increasingly used for cutting aluminum panels, steel plates, and composite materials with precision previously unachievable by hand.

+3D printing technology has emerged for producing boat hulls, molds, and components.
+The first functional large-format 3D-printed monolithic catamaran was completed in 2025, demonstrating the potential for additive manufacturing to reduce production times and material waste.

 Ferrocement

 First developed in the mid-19th century in both France and Holland, ferrocement was also used for the D-Day Mulberry harbours.
 After a buzz of excitement among homebuilders in the 1960s, ferro building has since declined.